leon-thomm/Ryven/docs/README.md

 That's mostly it.

-In the case that your node instance executes multiple times the same execution output, like a loop does, see section 'Multiple Output Calls' below.
+In the case that your node executes multiple times the same execution output, like a loop does, see section 'Multiple Output Calls' below.

 And don't call _self.updating()_ directly, use instead